* Shenandoah field could be double or triple previous estimates

 By Kristen Hays

-HOUSTON, March 20 Anadarko Petroleum Corp's latest well results in its Shenandoah field in the Gulf of Mexico is a potentially huge find among a string of big discoveries that illustrate the prolific basin's importance to U.S. crude output, analysts said on Wednesday.
+HOUSTON, March 20 (Reuters) - Analysts lauded Anadarko Petroleum Corp's latest well results in its Shenandoah field in the Gulf of Mexico on Wednesday, calling it a potentially huge find among a string of big discoveries that illustrate the prolific basin's importance to U.S. crude output.

-Results of Anadarko's Shenandoah-2 appraisal well, which tested how much oil could be in the field, showed the reservoir could be more than two or three times larger than the company's estimate of more than 300 million barrels of oil, analysts said.
+Results of Anadarko's Shenandoah-2 appraisal well, which tested how much oil could be in the field, showed the reservoir could be two or three times bigger - or more - than the company's estimate of more than 300 million barrels of oil, analysts said.

 Pressure and log data from the well also show Anadarko could potentially recover a higher percentage of oil from the Shenandoah field than in other areas of the vast Lower Tertiary trend, the Gulf's deepest, most challenging and most promising play, estimated to hold up to 15 billion barrels of oil.